bozonx/stt-gateway-microservice/n8n-nodes-bozonx-stt-gateway-microservice/README.md

 }
 ```

-- `gatewayUrl` comes from Credentials.
-It must include protocol (http/https) and have no trailing slash.
+- Base URL comes from Credentials.
+It must include protocol (http/https) and the full path including `/api/v1`.
-- `basePath` is a node parameter.
-Leading/trailing slashes are ignored.
-Default: `stt/api/v1`.
-- If an API Token is provided in Credentials, the node will send `Authorization: Bearer <token>`.
-If not provided, no Authorization header is added.
+- Authentication is configured in Credentials and supports None, Basic Auth, or Bearer Token.

 ### Example successful response (200)